karatelabs/karate/README.md

 ### `headers`
 This is a convenience feature to make custom header manipulation as easy as possible.
+For every HTTP request made from Karate, the internal flow is as follows:
+* does a variable called `headers` exist?
+* if it does, is it a JavaScript function?
-For every HTTP request made from Karate, internally - a [`call`](#call) is made to the variable `headers` if it exists and it is a JavaScript function.
-If the function call returns a map-like (or JSON) object, the key-value pairs in the returned object are added to the HTTP headers.
+* if so, a [`call`](#call) is made to that function
+* did the function call return a map-like (or JSON) object?
+* if so, all the key-value pairs in the returned object are added to the HTTP headers.

 This makes setting up of complex authentication schemes for your test-flows really easy.
 It typically ends up being a one-liner that appears in the `Background` section at